 In Reception, children can usually:

-- may have some grammatical errors that persist e.g. irregular plurals, e.g. ‘sheeps’ / past tense e.g. ‘goed’
+- Is likely to have some age-appropriate grammatical errors e.g. irregular plurals, e.g. ‘sheeps’ / past tense e.g. ‘goed’.

 You can help by:

 - Providing a good model for the child.
 Speak clearly and not too quickly.